12 Game-Changing Drill Accessories That are Worth Every Penny

 Whoever put the first magnet in a nut driver was a genius.
 It’s so nice to have your fasteners hold tight in the driver instead of falling to the ground.
 However, after a few hours of installing a steel roof or fastening steel studs, metal shavings tend to plug up the driver and cling to that same magnet.
 DeWalt solved this problem by making a nut driver that has a magnet holder with a little plunger so you can simply brush away the shavings—it beats the heck out of picking them out with tweezers.

 You know how it goes.
 You spend two minutes drilling a hole with a hole saw and five minutes prying the dang plug out.
 The “Speed Slot” on Lenox Tools’ hole saws changes all that.
 Most hole saws have a vertical slot, which is useful for getting the plug a third of the way out, but Lenox’s stepped slot hole saw actually allows you to work the plug out really fast.
 It’s simple but ingenious.
-Learn how to master your hole saw with these go-to pro tips.

 If you need to drill holes between joists or studs but don’t own a right angle drill, these stubby boring bits are just the ticket.
 They’re the shortest bits (3-1/2 in.) around.
 Chuck one up and drill straight into the joist—no more angle drilling!